rafaelrzacharias/Learn-2D-Game-Development-with-CSharp/README.md

 - Created the GameState and GameObject classes in order to practice good Object Oriented code, use inheritance and be able to reuse code more.

-- Created a more robust input handling class (inputMapper) with more button options, and learned how to code deadzone and the pressure sensitive buttons on gamepads (nice!!).
+- Created a more robust input handling class (inputMapper) with more button options, and learned how to code deadzone and the pressure sensitive buttons on gamepads.

 - Created a very simple AI-controlled enemies like the classes Chaser, Patrol, SpinningArrow.
 Some of those AI classes had auto-steering behaviors.
 This allowed me to learn more about vector math (dot, cross, angle conversions, normalize, etc).